xyliatgithub/IntroInfoSec2020-OLD/lab3/README.md

 Set up your GENI Account

 1. Go to https://portal.geni.net and log in with your JHU ID.
-You may need to search for "Johns Hopkins" for the first time.
+You may need to search for "Johns Hopkins" the first time.
 2. After you are logged into the GENI Portal, find _Join the Project_ button and request to join the class project named **InfoSecClass2019**.
 3. Once you are approved to join the project, you can create your own experimental _slices_.